davidbannon/libappindicator3/README.md

-And then logout and backing again (to restart the desktop) and then enable the plugin using (for example) gnome-tweaks, "extensions", "Ubuntu appindicators".
+And then logout and backing again (to restart the desktop) and then enable the plugin, doing one of

+* If you use tomboy-ng, it will offer to 'enable' the plugin when it next you start tomboy-ng up.
+Click 'yes'.

+* Use gnome-tweaks, a GUI app, "extensions", "Ubuntu appindicators"

+* Use the gnome-extensions command.

-You will now find apps like https://github.com/tomboy-notes/tomboy-ng will show you a nice convenient SysTray Icon.
+You will now find apps like https://github.com/tomboy-notes/tomboy-ng will now show you a nice convenient SysTray Icon.